 17. Old Wine Corks

 Many wine and liquor stores have cork recycling programs.
-It’s worth keeping those corks around, though, as they can be used for an endless array of craft projects, from making trivets to magnets.
-Not feeling particularly crafty?
-Look online to find craft makers who buy wine corks to use for their projects.
+It’s worth keeping those corks around, though, as they can be used for endless craft projects, from making trivets to magnets.

 18. Empty Wet-Wipe Containers